UtsavGohel/toolify/README.md

 - **Text Tools**
   - Word Counter - Count words, characters, and estimate reading time
-  - Lorem Ipsum Generator - Generate placeholder text for designs
+  - Lorem Ipsum Generator - Generate the placeholders for the text of your designs

 - **Generators**
   - Password Generator - Create strong, secure passwords